Why I Chose Adoption…

 After I filled out all the forms, she sent me adoption profiles of different couples she thought would meet my criteria for my child’s adoptive parents.
 I was grateful as an expectant mother that I could pick the family who would adopt my son.

-When my cousin’s friend placed her baby for adoption, the adoption agency chose the family without asking her first.
+When my cousin’s friend placed her baby for adoption, the adoption organization chose the family without asking her first.
 I didn’t want the same thing to happen to me.
 I know there are kids who need homes, but I think a birth mother should be the one to pick the adoptive family for their child if that is what she wishes.

 The Navy allowed me time off to deliver my baby and return to duty a couple of months later.
 The adoptive couple I chose received a call when I went into labor.
 I gave birth to my son a few minutes after they got to the hospital.
 As I’d requested in my hospital plan, my son went home with his adoptive parents.